Choices

 An open choice lists an attribute the keyword is?

-, and one or more values: if there
+, and one or more values:

 In any solution, the attribute must have some value, and that attribute can be any of the listed values… but it doesn’t have to be!
 Open choices are very chill.